uoregon-libraries/rais-image-server/README.md

 ### Docker Demo

-You can run a quick demo simply by running `docker-compose up` from this project's root.
 A demo-friendly `docker-compose.yml` file has been set up for convenience, and uses nginx to serve up a web page that pulls image tiles from a proxied rais backend.

-Visit `http://localhost` (or configure a custom URL via `export URL=http://...` if you can't use "localhost" for some reason).
+You can run a quick demo simply by running `make docker` and then `docker-compose up` from this project's root.
+This may take a few minutes, but once it's complete, you can visit `http://localhost` (or configure a custom URL via `export URL=http://...` if you can't use "localhost" for some reason).
 Click the IIIF link, and you'll be able to see the test JP2 in two different forms using Open Seadragon: it will look the same, but its INFO response will be slightly different from one to the other due to one of the two images having an explicitly overridden info response.

 Additionally, if you put other files into `docker/images`, the docker setup scripts will automatically add them to the OSD tile source list, allowing you